 Now that it’s Fall, it’s time to decorate the house for the holidays!
-First comes spooky stuff, then harvest colors and finally a month of the holly jolly, but slow down… I’m just starting level one.
+First comes spooky stuff (like this Halloween shadow box), then harvest colors and finally a month of the holly jolly, but slow down… I’m just starting level one.

 It’s a Halloween shadow box, I guess??